 OK, we’re already making our way through the new year.
-It’s now fully 2017 and we don’t need to talk any more about 2016.
 We can move on.
 Onward and upward, right?
+We can avoid burnout in the new year.

 But I’ve been thinking a lot lately about a phenomenon that happens to far too many leaders—and it often catches them by surprise.
 In other words, it’s a tragedy that most of us can only react to—rather than proactively take steps to avoid it altogether.
 The phenomenon, or tragedy, is burnout.
 Leaders will at some point in their career reach the point of burnout—and it’s a dangerous place to be.

 Burnout can lead to health problems, errors and other issues in your business/organization, and a host of other things that can wreck your life and career.
 I believe, however, that we can avoid burnout—but it takes intentionality.
 We must be proactive in combating it.
-And, in 2017, I want to encourage you to take a journey with me to avoid it.
-Here are 10 ways that I’ve identified to help us avoid burnout in 2017:
+And, I want to encourage you to take a journey with me to avoid it.
+Here are 10 ways that I’ve identified to help us avoid burnout:

 - Know when to say “no.” As a leader, there are many things that come your way.
 Most of them are really good things.
 And, it can become difficult to say “no” to them.
 Especially if you’re a “high-capacity” leader, the idea that we need to say “no” to something becomes even more difficult.
 But saying “yes” to too many things can cause us to fail and enter into the arena of burnout.
 Narrow your focus and you will experience health and prosperity in the new year.